Worm Drive vs. Sidewinder Circular Saws: Advantages, Differences, & More

 Back in 1924, a tool company called Skilsaw popularized the usage of worm drive saws.
 These circular power saws have gained massive attention on the West Coast and Midwest, acquiring the famous moniker of “The Saw That Built America.”

-As our team scanned today’s market, we spotted the modern successor of the worm drive saw called Model 77.
+Now, the modern successor of the worm drive saw called Model 77.
 Given that its design extends the user’s reach, it’s no wonder that this circular saw is still sought after by professional carpenters and DIYers.

 Meanwhile, sidewinder saws are preferred by workshop owners on the East Coast.
 After worm drive saws were introduced to the public, Arthur N. Emmons invented sidewinder models in 1928.